nadirbasalamah/saucedemo-testing-cypress/README.md

 ## Notes

+1. There are two branches in this repository:

+- `main`: complete version with BDD support.
+- `simple`: simple version without BDD support.

+Each branch has specific `How to Use` guide.
+Please read that guide based on the branch that chosen.

-1. The web application that is used for testing is [saucedemo.com](https://saucedemo.com/).
+2. The web application that is used for testing is [saucedemo.com](https://saucedemo.com/).

-2. This is the list of features that are already tested.
+3. This is the list of features that are already tested.

 | **Feature Name** | **Test File** |
 | ---------------- | ------------- |